GoCarrot/teak-unity/docs/android.rst

 * ``com.android.support:support-core-utils:26.1+``
 * ``com.android.support:support-compat:26.1+``

+The following dependencies are optional

+* ``com.android.installreferrer:installreferrer:1+``

-.. note:: If you use the `Play Services Resolver plugin for Unity <https://github.com/googlesamples/unity-jar-resolver>`_, these dependencies should be taken care of automatically.
+.. note:: If you use the `Play Services Resolver plugin for Unity <https://github.com/googlesamples/unity-jar-resolver>`_, all dependencies should be taken care of automatically.

 Tell Teak to Auto-Initialize
 ----------------------------